tckl718/Wii-Party-Strategy-Steps-Statistical-Simulator/README.md

-# Wii Sports "Strategy Steps" Statistical Simulator
+# Wii Party "Strategy Steps" Statistical Simulator

 A Java-based simulation engine designed to replicate the mechanics of the *Strategy Steps* game from *Wii Sports Resort*.
 This project utilizes automated game logic and Monte Carlo simulation principles to analyze win-rate probabilities under specific, constrained player strategies.